NasalDaemon/Static-DI/docs/domain-syntax.md

 }
 ```

+## When to use domains instead of clusters

-See a chat with Copilot [here](copilot/domain-refactor.md) which describes when domains should be chosen over clusters and vice versa.
+See a chat with Copilot [here](copilot/domain-refactor.md) which helps to explain when domains should be chosen over clusters and vice versa.